StarNightinSummer/PhD-Thesis-code/README.md

 # "final run setting.R" includes the setting for simulations in Section 3 and Appendix
 # "data.csv" is the data for the application in Section 3
 # "final application run.R" is the setting for the application in Section 3
+# "garch_mu.c", "garch_mu.dll", "garch_mu.o", "garch_ar.c", "garch_ar.dll", "garch_ar.o" are the C++ codes for for-loop iterations in the estimation in Section 3
+# "p_match" is the function to construct parameter vectors and matrices in the estimation in Section 3